ddev/ddev/docs/content/users/troubleshooting.md

 We welcome your [suggestions](https://github.com/drud/ddev/issues/new) based on other issues you've run into and your troubleshooting technique.

-<a name="container-restarts"></a>

-## DDEV-Local reports container restarts and does not arrive at "ready"

-## Restarts of the database container
+## Database container fails to start

+Use `ddev logs -s db` to see what's wrong.

-The most common cause of the database container not coming up is a damaged database, so the mariadb server daemon is unable to start.
-This is typically caused by an unexpected docker event like system shutdown or docker exit which doesn't give the db container time to clean up and close connections.
-See [issue](https://github.com/drud/ddev/issues/748).
-In general, the easiest fix is to destroy and reload the database from either a database dump or a ddev snapshot.
-Otherwise, that issue has more ambitious approaches that may be taken if you have neither.
-But the easiest approach is this, which *will destroy and then reload your project database*:
+The most common cause of the database container not coming up is changing the database type or version in the project configuration, so the database server daemon is unable to start using an existing configuration that is for a different type or version.

-1. `ddev delete --omit-snapshot <projectname>`
-2. `mv .ddev .ddev.bak` This renames the directory with config.yaml and any custom nginx/php/mariadb config you may have added.
-3. `ddev config`
-4. `ddev start`
-5. `ddev import-db` or `ddev restore-snapshot <snapshot-name>` if you have a db to import or a snapshot to restore.

-Another approach to destroying the database is to destroy the docker volume where it is =stored with `docker volume rm <projectname>-mariadb`
+To solve this:
+* Change the configuration in `.ddev/config.yaml` back to the original configuration.
+* Export the database with `ddev export-db`.
+* Delete the project with `ddev delete` (or stop the project and remove the database volume using `docker volume rm <project>-mariadb` or `docker volume rm <project>-postgres`).
+* Change the `.ddev/config.yaml` to use the new database type or version.
+* Start the project and import the database from your export.

 ## "web service unhealthy" or "web service starting" or exited

+Use `ddev logs` to see what's wrong.

 The most common cause of the web container being unhealthy is a user-defined .ddev/nginx-full/nginx-site.conf or .ddev/apache/apache-site.conf - Please rename these to <xxx_site.conf> during testing.
 To figure out what's wrong with it after you've identified that as the problem, use `ddev logs` and review the error.